percona/pmm-dump/README.md

 # PMM Dump (pmm-import-export-tool)

-A tool that allows to transfer metrics and QAN data from one PMM Server instance and import it into another one.
+PMM Dump is a tool that allows to transfer metrics and QAN data from one PMM Server instance to another.
 It helps Percona Services engineers troubleshoot issues.

 ## How to build?